gtrev500/school-loveable/README.md

 **IMPORTANT NOTE: This is a proof of concept (PoC) project for demonstration purposes only.**

 A React-based web application providing mental health resources and support for students.
 This project was created using [loveable.dev](https://loveable.dev) and deployed to GitHub Pages.
+Created for demo protoype of the business my team created in Computer Science Information Technology: Business.

 ## Features